 FAQs About Our Dog Crazy Life

-It just kind of happened that way, starting with Oli who was my husband’s young pup back when we first met.
-I’ve got to be honest, though, our sweet spotty boys have definitely won my heart over to a little bit of bias!
-Don’t worry, furfriends – we love dogs of all colours, shapes and sizes.
+It just kind of happened that way, starting with Oli who was my husband’s young dog back when we first met.
+I’ve got to be honest though and say that our sweet spotty boys have definitely won my heart over to a little bit of bias.
+Don’t worry, furfriends.
+We still love dogs of all colours, shapes and sizes.

 It is kind of the opposite really.
-As we learned more about dog diets in an effort to take better care of our senior dog, we started to understand how poor some commercial treats are in terms of content and nutritional value (not a blanket statement – there are good ones too!).
-From there we started to explore different options.
+As we learned more about dog diets in an effort to take better care of our senior dog, we started to understand how poor some commercial treats are in terms of content and nutritional value (not a blanket statement – there are good ones too).
+From there we started to explore different options, both bought and homemade.
 Treats are still treats, so all things in moderation with plenty of offsetting exercise, of course.
-You can read more about why we started making our own treats in our post on Why (and How) to Make Homemade Dog Treats.
+You can read more in our post on Why (and How) to Make Homemade Dog Treats.

 Tip: Start making it a habit to read the labels on dog treat and food packages.
 Pay attention to the ingredients and nutritional content breakdown.
 Even in our dog crazy household, we don’t make all of our own treats or food, but I am choosy about what we buy for sources and ingredients.
 Some treats are better made with commercial sources and/or equipment that we don’t current have.
 Some are a little to yucky for me (like dehydrated furry deer ears – eww) but our dogs love them!
-If you think we’d like to taste test your treats or food, check out our Work with Us page for more information.
+If you think we’d like to taste test your treats or food, see Work with Us.

 FAQs About Our Blog and Social Media

 Absolutely!
 You are welcome to share our links, link to our content, pin our posts, etc. See our Copyright Policy for full details.
 Blogging is all about connecting and sharing, and it is awesome when you invite your friends and followers to read things here on the blog.